Thinking on Education: The Importance of Emotion in Learning

 Why?

-Because we believe, and research proves this, that true learning involves emotion, not rote memorization of facts and figures.
+Because we believe, and a 2017 research by Frontiers in Psychology proves this, that true learning involves emotion, not rote memorization of facts and figures.
 As noted in a Psychologist World article, “emotionally charged situations can lead us to create longer lasting memories” of events.

 If we want our students to truly learn from the mistakes and triumphs of the past, we need to ensure they experience the emotions of those events.